NEW LABS FOR 2019-2020 SCHOOL YEAR

-Students perform a series of experiments and observe fascinating changes chemicals undergo.
+Students perform a series of experiments and observe the fascinating changes chemicals undergo.
 Students will understand the basics of physical and chemical changes and are amazed to see how some of these changes can be reversed.

 Charge It Up